vpngen/partner-api/README.md

   * Keys is the token sha256 digest concatenated with the hour, minute and second of the request time.
   * Keys are stored in the database with TTL equal 1 hour.
   * Request count calculated with prefix scan key-only iteration.

+  ## Security

+* API server doesn't store tokens in the database.
+It uses the token sha256 digest as a key to the database.
+* API Reqests history stored in the database with AES encryption.
+* Serice works with the minimum privileges.
+The service user is not a member of the sudoers group.
+* API token is a JWT token with HMAC 256 signature.
+* If API server handle HTTPS request, it will redirect all HTTP requests to HTTPS.